Pairwise sequence alignment with block and character edit operations: Author contributions statement

 Note that there exist ${(2\times \ell_{\textit{range}} + 1)}^{m-\ell_{\textit{min}}}$ possible configurations (i.e., settings) of $N$.
-The primary goal of \texttt{Compute-N} function is to discover the configuration that minimizes the block edit distance (BED).
-Our approximate solution achieves this by iteratively selecting the optimal operation for each index within the array $N$.
-This selection is based on the assessment of how each potential operation impacts the local block edit distance, ultimately choosing the operation that minimizes it locally.
+The primary goal of \texttt{Construct-N} function is to discover the configuration that calculates the block edit distance (BED).
+Our heuristic solution achieves this by iteratively selecting the optimal operation for each index within the array $N$.
+This selection is based on assessing how each potential operation impacts the local block edit distance, ultimately choosing the operation that minimizes it locally.
 The calculation of block edit distance involves retracing the $N$ array in reverse to identify all block operations.
 After identifying these operations, we calculate the total cost associated with each block operation.
 This procedure is detailed in Algorithm~\ref{alg:bes} and illustrated in Figure~\ref{fig:calculate_n}.

-Our algorithm may need more than one iteration to calculate the best possible solution.
+Our algorithm may need more than one iteration to calculate the best solution.
 Following a hill climbing technique, after processing the final index, \algname restarts from the start index and repeats the process to optimize the block edit distance further until either the maximum number of iterations is reached or the program converges, i.e., the result of the iteration is found to be the same as the previous iteration.
-This recalculation of $N$ further improves the accuracy and allows the algorithm to identify a better set of matches.
+This recalculation of $N$ further improves accuracy and allows the algorithm to identify a better set of matches.
 This increases the compute time of the algorithm, but it remains an optional step that substantially enhances the algorithm's accuracy.

 The iterations after the first enable the program to improve the results as much as possible with the matches found using the \texttt{Compute-W} function.
 With each iteration, the accuracy of the result gets closer to the true optimal value; however, it may not necessarily converge to it.